 Pregnancy introduces a lot of changes to your body.
 From nauseating mornings to hyper-sensitive nerve endings; you body is drastically adjusting to your baby.
 One of these discomforts is tooth pain in pregnancy; mostly involving hyper-sensitive teeth and gums.

 However, you didn’t get such sensitive teeth out of the blue.
 It is a gradual process that develops over the first few months.
 Also, this kind of pain is not because of a tooth infection or illness.
 In fact, dentists don’t consider this a serious medical problem.
 Let’s see what causes excessive tooth pain in pregnancy, and how a pregnant mother can get relief.

 What causes tooth pain in pregnancy?

-According to the American Academy of Periodontology, roughly 50% of all pregnant women develop gingivitis or inflammation of the gums.
+According to the American Academy of Periodontology, roughly 50% of all pregnant women develop mild to moderate gingivitis or weakened gums.
 As your body goes through a lot of changes during pregnancy, so do the teeth and gums.

 What can you do to ease gum and tooth pain during pregnancy?

 Pregnancy means limited pain-killer medication needed to treat gum and tooth pain.
 However, the bit of tooth pain in pregnancy is not alarming either.
 It is a natural hormonal condition, and it will gradually get better after your baby is born.
 Maintaining great oral hygiene habits help a lot.
 In fact, giving your mouth a little more TLC is imperative.
 Rinse your mouth with warm water or a warm salt solution if you can’t brush and floss like normal.